Fundamental Limits of Wireless Caching Under Mixed Cacheable and Uncacheable Traffic

 In what follows, we set the side information variable $S_{p(k)}$ for each user $p(k)$ as

 consisting of intended messages, demanded files and cache contents of all users that precede user $p(k)$ in the permutation order.
 Note that the independence between $S_{p(k)}$ and $W_{p(k)}$ is preserved.
-Moreover, $S_{s+1}$ denotes side information that contains intended messages, demanded files and cache contents of all users in $[s]$.
+Moreover, when focusing on a subset of users given by $[s]$, we assume that $p(s+1) = s+1$ and we use $S_{s+1}$ to denote side information that contains intended messages, demanded files and cache contents of all users in $[s]$.
 Next, we separately bound each side of the inequality in \eqref{eq:sum_H_I_perm_av}.